Sucre: Geography and territorial organization

 Sucre is divided into eight numbered districts: the first five of these are urban districts, while Districts 6, 7, and 8 are rural districts.
 Each is administered by a Sub-Mayor (Subalcalde), appointed by the Mayor of Sucre.
 The rural districts include numerous rural communities outside the urban area.

 Sucre is served by Alcantari Airport, situated 30 km to the South.

 Climate

-Sucre has a subtropical highland climate (Köppen: Cwb), with mild temperatures year round.
+Sucre features a subtropical highland climate (Köppen: Cwb, Trewartha: Cwll), with mild temperatures year round.
 Rain generally falls in summer thunderstorms.